odk-x/docs/odkx-src/build-scripts.rst

   The Build variant corresponding to the source branches:

   1. **development**:  **snapshotBasicRelease** is one of the build variant corresponds to development branch.
-All the required changes and forks are done from this branch in which the new development, upgrades and features should be contributed and tested.
+All the required changes and forks are done from this branch in which the new development, upgrades, and features should be contributed and tested.
   2. **demo**:  **demoBasicRelease** here is the build variant that corresponds to demo branch .
-This is basically the preview release of an application before launching the official release.
+This is the preview release of an application before launching the official release.
 Which can be used by project maintainers for testing out the application if it is not creating any errors.
   3. **master**:  **masterBasicRelease** is the official and stable release of an application, this is the latest release of ODK-X application.

 Gradle creates a build variant for every possible combination of the product flavors and build types that you configure.
 As different code bases is used for each flavour variant.